040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

 Next we define the ECS cluster, and CloudWatch log group.
+Since we will deploy to Fargate we don't have to attache EC2 instances to our cluster.

 ```
 resource "aws_ecs_cluster" "cluster" {